yuiai03/ThaiHao-UnityDeveloper-Portfolio/README.md

 ### 🎮 2D - Genshin Match 3

 🟣 - Match 3 and character gameplay, player will connect elements and use character skills to defeat enemies

-- U can also play multiplayer with pvp mode to play with friend or anyone
+🟣 - U can also play multiplayer with pvp mode

 🔗
 [Play on Itch.io](https://yuiai03.itch.io/genshin-match-3) &nbsp;